David Hunt (planter): Philanthropy

-Hunt was among the largest financial supporters of Oakland College, near Rodney, Mississippi, which was founded in affiliation with the Presbyterian Church.
+Hunt was among the largest financial supporters of Oakland College, near Rodney, Mississippi and David's home on Woodlawn Plantation, which was founded in affiliation with the Presbyterian Church.
 Over the years he gave a total of about $175,000 to the college.
 He was a trustee of the College for years.
 His sons, Abijah, George, Andrew and Dunbar, all graduated from Oakland College.
 Oakland had to close during the war, as its students went off to war.
 Some of the facility was damaged during the war, and it never successfully resumed operations after the war.

 In 1870 the college was sold to the state of Mississippi.
 The state legislature used this facility to establish the first land grant institution for African Americans in American history, named Alcorn A&M College and now called Alcorn University, a historically black college.

 The Presbyterian Church used the money from the sale to found Chamberlain-Hunt Academy in nearby Port Gibson in 1879.
 C.H.A. transitioned to the military routine in 1915 and was a military college preparatory school until 1971, when girls were admitted and the military discipline was greatly relaxed.
-Many of David Hunt's descendants or relatives attended Chamberlain-Hunt over the years and until quite recently.
+Many of David Hunt's descendants or relatives attended Chamberlain-Hunt over the years.
 The old school did not open in August 2014 and the future is uncertain.
 The legacy of Oakland College was named to honor Presbyterian minister Reverend Jeremiah Chamberlain (1794-1851), the founding president of Oakland College, and David Hunt, who had been Oakland's most generous benefactor.

 Hunt also was a major supporter of the Rodney Presbyterian Church.
 He donated the land upon which the church was built and contributed to the building of the church as well.
 All of his children were baptized there.
 When the church decided to rent the pews to the church members to raise money, Hunt paid to rent them all to ensure that the poor could attend.
 He paid a large portion of the pastor's salary, gave the pastor the use of one of his slaves, and often gave the pastor beef and mutton from his plantations.
 Hunt also gave beef to the poor families of Rodney each Christmas.

 As a member of the Mississippi Colonization Society and its parent organization the American Colonization Society, he donated to establish a colony for free African Americans in Liberia.
 Hunt once donated $49,999.99 to this cause.
 One of Hunt's eccentricities was to write checks for one penny less than an even dollar amount.
 He also gave a small amount to the Fayette Female Academy in Fayette, Mississippi.